 These tourist attractions in Granada are popular for a reason—and once you go, you'll see why they're worth the hype.

 1. The Alhambra

 No list of tourist attractions in Granada would be complete without this gem!
 As one of the most incredible sights in Spain (and all of Europe), this is THE must-do in Granada.
-The Alhambra's exquisite palaces, lush gardens and shining Moorish courtyards have all been preserved with outstanding care.
+The Alhambra's exquisite palaces, gorgeous gardens, and Moorish courtyards have all been preserved with outstanding care.

-During your visit (give yourself at least 3 hours for the full experience), you'll enjoy a journey back to the Moorish heyday in Granada centuries ago.
-When you step back out into the 21st century at the end, you'll feel as if you experienced life in Moorish Granada firsthand.
+As you visit the Alhambra (give yourself at least 3 hours for the full experience), you'll journey several centuries back to the Moorish heyday in Granada.
+When you step back out into the 21st century at the end, you'll feel as if you've experienced life in Moorish Granada firsthand.

-Insider's Tip: Rather than wandering around this marvelous construction solo, book a guided visit—your expert guide will make history come alive.
+Insider's Tip: Rather than wandering around this marvelous site on your own, book a guided visit—your expert guide will make history come alive.

 Address: Calle Real de la Alhambra, s/n